 The Department of Public Administration welcomes you for the second year.
-In this year, you are having an interesting paper namely Human Rights.
+In this year, you are having an interesting paper namely, Human Rights.
 The purpose of democracy is to protect the human rights and facilitate for a good environment for human life.
-For your convenience, the subject is divided into 10 Units.
-Make use of contact seminar classes organised by our Directorate and clarify all your doubts in this Units.
+For your convenience, the subject is divided into 20 lessons.
+Make use of contact seminar classes organised by our Directorate and clarify all your doubts in this lesson.

-Wish you all success.
+Wish you all the success.